oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

     ...
 ```

-If you want to online update to a new model without work-managers,
+If you want to online update to a new model without `work-managers`,
-then you can change the ConfigMap to the following:
+then change the ConfigMap to the following:

 ```
 resources: